systematic-magic/pubmed/quota_procedures.rst

 The steps below should be followed every time manager assigns articles to team members.

-1. Navigate to "Quota" tab in the Production spreadsheet <link here> and check the quota for team member.
+1. Navigate to "Quota" tab in the `Production spreadsheet`_ and check the quota for team member.

-2. Go to "Assigned Articles Dashboard" <link here>
+2. Go to "`Assigned Articles Dashboard`_"

 3. Check the number of unprocessed (not reviewed) articles for the team member.
 (If there is no quota specified, please see "Exception cases" section below.)